will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 r_1(x) \, \, w_2(x) \, \, w_1(x) \, \, c_1 \, \, c_2
 $$

-Standard write-write conflict checks will abort one of these transactions unncessarily, since a lost update anomaly won't actually manifest here.
+Standard write-write conflict checks will abort one of these transactions unnecessarily, since a lost update anomaly won't actually manifest here.
 As they summarize:

 > In other words, write-write conflict avoidance of snapshot isolation, besides allowing some histories that are not serializable, unnecessarily lowers the concurrency of transactions by preventing some valid, serializable histories.